amulyakurapat/Skillsync-peer-learning-mentor-matching/README.md

 # Skillsync-peer-learning-mentor-matching
-SkillSync is a peer learning and mentor matching platform built using Spring Boot microservices architecture.
+SkillSync is a platform built using Spring Boot microservices architecture.